From backstop to Brexiteer, AP demystifies Brexit jargon | WTOP

 LONDON (AP) — From backstop to Brexiteer, Britain’s decision to leave the European Union has spawned a baffling array of new terms.
-The AP deciphers some key words and phrases: ARTICLE 50: Article 50 of…
+The Associated Press deciphers some key words and phrases: ARTICLE 50: Article 50…

 LONDON (AP) — From backstop to Brexiteer, Britain’s decision to leave the European Union has spawned a baffling array of new terms.